 - Smoking Allowed Outside

-Alaska Native / German / French / and British with maybe Athabaskan Indian or Russian, raised on a farm in Fairbanks, Alaska, also lived on a dairy farm for a few months in MN.
+Alaska Native Eskimo Inupiat / German / French / and British with maybe Athabaskan Indian or Russian, raised on a farm in Fairbanks, Alaska, also lived on a dairy farm for a few months in MN.
 Love hosting, swimming, rollerblading, exploring, hiking, family, friends, photography, dance and traveling!

 Home is located in desert conditions, with the morning temps as low as 67 degrees and the day temps from 75-84 degrees.
 Beautiful ocean, mountain and South Point views.
 A welcome breeze to keep the temperature just right for you!

-I enjoy sharing my home in Ocean View, Hawaii, for you to experience Old Hawaii.
+I enjoy renting my home in Ocean View, Hawaii, for you to experience Old Hawaii.
 A unique setting which I call my National Park Home because it is in a incredible location.
 Manuka State Park on one side of Ocean View, Hawaii Volcanoes National Park Kahuku Unit on the other, and miles of virgin coastline below.

 Spring 2016, I was able to see nine pods of whales off my lanai in which I hope you will be able to view out of your own comfortable and clean ranch home.